Policy-Driven World Model Adaptation for Robust Offline Model-based Reinforcement Learning: Introduction and Related Works

-As detailed in Section \ref{bg}, offline MBRL typically follows a two-stage framework: first, learning a world model by maximizing the likelihood of transitions in the offline dataset; and second, using the learned model as a surrogate simulator to train RL policies.
-Unlike in online MBRL \cite{DBLP:conf/icml/RossB12, DBLP:conf/iclr/HafnerLB020, DBLP:conf/nips/ChenAL23}, the world model in offline settings is typically not adapted alongside the policy.
-Moreover, the model training objective, i.e., likelihood maximization, differs from the goal of policy optimization, i.e., maximizing the expected return, leading to the issue of objective mismatch \cite{DBLP:journals/tmlr/Wei0M0C24}.
-There has been extensive research addressing this mismatch in online MBRL (e.g., \cite{DBLP:conf/nips/Farahmand18, DBLP:conf/nips/GrimmBSS20, DBLP:conf/aaai/NikishinAAB22, DBLP:conf/nips/EysenbachKLS22, DBLP:conf/l4dc/MaSYBJ23, DBLP:conf/icml/Vemula0SBC23}), primarily by directly optimizing the model to increase the current policy’s return in the environment.
-However, applying these strategies in the offline setting can be problematic.
+As detailed in Section \ref{bg}, offline MBRL typically follows a two-stage framework: first, learning a world model by maximizing transition likelihood in the offline dataset; and second, using the learned model as a surrogate simulator to train RL policies.
+Unlike in online MBRL \citep{DBLP:conf/icml/RossB12, DBLP:conf/iclr/HafnerLB020, DBLP:conf/nips/ChenAL23}, the world model in offline settings is typically not adapted alongside the policy.
+Moreover, the model training objective (likelihood maximization) differs from policy optimization (maximizing expected return), causing objective mismatch \citep{DBLP:journals/tmlr/Wei0M0C24}.
+There has been extensive research addressing this mismatch in online MBRL (e.g., \citet{DBLP:conf/nips/Farahmand18, DBLP:conf/nips/GrimmBSS20, DBLP:conf/aaai/NikishinAAB22, DBLP:conf/nips/EysenbachKLS22, DBLP:conf/l4dc/MaSYBJ23, DBLP:conf/icml/Vemula0SBC23}), primarily by directly optimizing the model to increase the current policy's return in the environment.
+However, applying these strategies offline can be problematic.
 Since the real environment is inaccessible during offline training, optimizing the world model solely to increase returns in imagined rollouts can cause it to diverge from the true dynamics, thereby misleading the policy updates.
-Comparisons between \cite{DBLP:conf/nips/YangZFZ22} and \cite{DBLP:conf/icml/SunZJLYY23} show that, for offline MBRL, return-driven model adaptation can underperform approaches that do not dynamically update the world model. \textbf{How to adapt the world model alongside the policy under a unified objective remains an open challenge in offline MBRL.} In this paper, we propose such a unified training framework to learn robust RL policies from offline data.
-Specifically, the objective is formulated as a maximin problem: we maximize the worst-case performance of the policy, where the policy seeks to maximize its expected return while the world model is updated adversarially to minimize it.
-This direction of model updating is opposite to that used in online MBRL, as conservatism is critical in offline RL \cite{DBLP:journals/corr/abs-2005-01643}.
+Comparisons between \citet{DBLP:conf/nips/YangZFZ22} and \citet{DBLP:conf/icml/SunZJLYY23} show that, for offline MBRL, return-driven model adaptation can underperform approaches that do not dynamically update the world model. \textbf{How to adapt the world model alongside the policy under a unified objective remains an open challenge in offline MBRL.} In this paper, we propose such a unified training framework to learn robust RL policies from offline data.
+Specifically, the objective is formulated as a maximin problem: we maximize the worst-case performance of the policy, where the policy maximizes its expected return while the world model is updated adversarially to minimize it.
+This direction of model updating is opposite to online MBRL, as conservatism is critical in offline RL \citep{DBLP:journals/corr/abs-2005-01643}.